DSR-RHIT/me497-reproducible-research/cm/cm1008_setup-directories.md

   - project 2
   - project 3 (597 students only)

-At this point, every project should look something like this,

-    project_folder
-        |-- .gitignore
-        |-- .Renviron
-        |-- project_name.Rproj
-        `-- README.md

 ## create a directory structure

 All we are going to do is create a set of empty sub-directories